xSh4r103/AnyFontUnity/README.md

 ---

 ### 🙏 Credits & Acknowledgments
 This project stands on the shoulders of giants.
-A sincere thank you to the creators of the core hooking framework:
-   **[MelonLoader](https://github.com/LavaGang/MelonLoader):** Thank you for providing an incredible and universal modding architecture for Unity games.
+A sincere thank you to the creators of the core hooking framework **[MelonLoader](https://github.com/LavaGang/MelonLoader):** Thank you for providing an incredible and universal modding architecture for Unity games.
 AnyFontUnity acts as an automated installer based on MelonLoader to simplify the font-patching process for end-users.

 ### 📜 License